 She won a National and International Synchronized Skating title with her Miami University of Ohio Senior Synchronized skating team.
 She also won a National title with the DC Edge Masters Synchronized skating team.
 She was ranked 9th as a member of the US Figure Skating World team.
 Until the current season, she had coached synchronized skating with the Capitol Steps until the 2013-2014 season.
 They merged with DC Edge for the 2014-2015 season and she coached there for the next 2 seasons.
 She has taught private lessons in Moves, Dance, Freestyle, and Stroking since 2007.
 She is a USFS Gold Medalist in Dance, Free Dance, and Moves in the Field.
 She is a member of the PSA, USFS and LTSUSA.

-Tommy Steenberg competed internationally for Team USA for 8 years.
+Tommy Steenberg is a PSA Double Master Rated Coach in Free Skating and Choreography.
+He competed internationally for Team USA for 8 years.
 His competitive accomplishments include: 3x Junior Grand Prix Champion, 10x national competitor (2001-2010), 3x national medallist (intermediate, novice, and junior), 2008 Regional and Sectional Champion, and 2008 Junior World top 10 finisher.
 He won the 2010 Young Artists Showcase Choreography Competition and subsequently guest choreographed for the Ice Theatre of NY.
 From 2010-2012, he performed with the George Mason University Dance Company.
 Tommy has been a faculty member for Audrey Weisiger’s Grassroots to Champions nationwide seminars since 2008.
 In 2013, he graduated from the GMU Honors College with a B.A. in Dance and B.S. in Accounting and is a CPA.
-This year, he attained Certified Choreography and Registered Freestyle PSA ratings.
 He is a triple gold medalist (Moves/Freestyle ’05, Solo Free Dance ’17), CER Category A compliant, and specializes in jumps, spins, choreography, and footwork.
 He is available to teach private lessons.

 Nataliya graduated from the Kiev University Of Physical Education and Sport with degree In Figure Skating.
 After graduating, she was a principal skater in the Ukraine Ballet on ice, Cypress Gardens Ice skating show, Steve Wheeler Production, Willy Bietak Production.
 She has 10 years of coaching experience.
 She choreographed programs for national and international skaters.
 Nataliya specializes in teaching skating skills, Moves in the Field, choreography, spins For all levels.
 She is a member of PSA and USFSA.